Better Food’s environmental policy: why we sell meat, fish and dairy

 What do we mean by ethical?

 The word ‘ethical’ means different things in different contexts.
 It may mean being vegan, or not selling drugs, or watching out for medical malpractice or discrimination … To us, it means being fair and stringent in our sourcing policy, and actively making sure our business gives people an alternative to crippling inequalities in the food system.
-It also means looking at things like packaging, plastic, waste management etc.
+It also means looking at things like packaging, plastic and waste management.